Louis de Loczy: Post World War II

 After World War II by the suggestion of Professor Martonne he executed geological exploration in the French Morocco for the Societé Chérifiennne des Petroles.
 He worked during 3 years for the Maden Tetkikvo Arama Enstitusu, at Ankara.
 During this time he did geological explorations in the Adama Basin and in the southeast of Anatolia and contributed significantly for the development of the oil field of Raman Dagh.
 While de Loczy was working abroad the Hungarian Communist revolution began and he was urged to return immediately to his country under the threat of confiscation of his estates, money assets and even his nationality.
 Since de Loczy was not formally warned about these threats, he continued his work abroad.
 However, the threats soon became a reality.

 Even after these losses, de Loczy carried on with his research in numerous parts of the world.
 From 1950 to 1951 as a consultant to the Institute of Soil Research of the Ministry of Coordination of Greece, Loczy carried out geological mapping and oil exploration in West Tratia, Epyrus.
 About this time he gave an advanced course in geological sciences for the Hellenic geologists.
 He was a delegate of the Institute of Soil Research of Greece in the 1951 Petroleum World Congress.
-By the end of 1951 he was hired by the Government of Paraguay to execute geological work in Asuncion aimed at solving hydrogeological problems in that country.
+By the end of 1951 he was hired by the Government of Paraguay to execute geological work in Asunción aimed at solving hydrogeological problems in that country.